jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 - A set of resource requirements.
 - A *action* consisting of executing one or more tasks.
-Tasks can be specified using *replication* with static bounds to create arrays, and *conditionality* to exclude or include tasks dependent on the configuration.
+Tasks can be specified using *replication* with static bounds to create arrays, and *conditionality* to exclude or include tasks dependent on the configuration values.

+{#
+Configuration options used to parameterise the flow, propagated to tasks effectively by additional inputs and outputs.
+Make available on the command line.

+Substitution

+Reuse
+#}

 ## Components <a name="components" class="anchor"></a>